The Basics of Switchboards, Switchgear, and Panelboards

 Switchgear is the largest of the three.
 It can be rated for up to 38 kV and can have current ratings up to 6,000A.
 Normally draw-out breakers are used, and therefore, access to the front and rear of the gear is required.
 Switchgear is tested to a different UL standard than panelboards and switchboards.
 Because the breakers in the switchgear are each in their own compartment, the gear is rated to withstand a short circuit condition for up to 30 cycles.
 Panelboards and switchboards are only rated to withstand a short circuit condition for up to 3 cycles.

 Switchgear often utilizes draw-out breakers.
 These breakers can be detached from the bus and removed for maintenance or replacement without shutting down the main or affecting the other breakers in the gear lineup.
-With moving parts, a draw-out breaker does need to be maintained on a regular basis to ensure that the mechanisms are adequately lubricated and will function properly when required.
+With moving parts, a draw-out breaker does need to be maintained regularly to ensure that the mechanisms are adequately lubricated and will function properly when required.
 Working with the breaker energized also requires particular attention to potential arc fault dangers, and personal protective equipment must be utilized.

 When One Type of Gear is Preferred Over the Others

 - Economics often drives decisions regarding which type of equipment to use.
 If the loads are few and small, a load center may do the job.
-Since specialty enclosures can get very expensive, if the environment requires such an enclosure, the smallest feasible panelboard is normally used.
+Since specialty enclosures can get very expensive, the smallest feasible panelboard is normally used if the environment requires such an enclosure.

 - Required space for switchboards or switchgear frequently becomes an issue, especially in a leased facility where square footage equals income to the owner.
 Wherever possible, panelboards are used to minimize wall and floor space needed for the electrical equipment.

-- In order to meet the utility’s service requirements, or to save space inside, often the main service switchgear is mounted outside the building.
+- In order to meet the utility’s service requirements or save space inside, the main service switchgear is often mounted outside the building.
 This alleviates the need for a Current Transformer (C/T) enclosure for the service entrance, as a section of the gear can accommodate the utility C/Ts and meter.

 - Shutting down the electrical system for maintenance may not be economically feasible in industrial or critical operation facilities.
 Therefore, switchgear with draw-out breakers is used.

 - Depending on the facility’s power requirements, switchboards or switchgear may be needed for the main distribution equipment.
-However, for the economic and space considerations noted above, panelboards are used wherever possible throughout the building.
+However, panelboards are used wherever possible throughout the building for the economic and space considerations noted above.

-Click on the table on the left to expand it.
-This document provides a comparison of the various aspects of the different styles of gear.
+This document compares the various aspects of the different gear styles.
 Note that the NEC does not limit the use of any gear types to particular voltages or current ranges.
 These are products that the electrical gear manufacturers have created to meet the Code requirements and the needs of the electrical construction industry.
 This table is based on gear ratings and sizes by ABB, Eaton, and Schneider Electric for equipment commonly used in residential and commercial facilities.
 Industrial facilities may use gear by other manufacturers with additional ratings and sizes.